-b) routes between Northern Europe and Spain/Canaries/Lisbon FIR.
-(T9, T290,T13, T213 and T16.
-State approval for NAT HLA operations is required.);
+- b) routes between Northern Europe and Spain/Canarias/Lisboa FIR.
+(T9\#, T290\#, T13, T213 and T16.
+State approval for NAT HLA operations is required.); - c) \routings between the Azores and the Portuguese mainland (T25 or random) and between the Azores and the Madeira Archipelago;

-- c) routings between the Azores and the Portuguese mainland (T25) and between the Azores and the Madeira Archipelago; - d) routes between Iceland and Constable Pynt on the east coast of Greenland and between Kook Islands on the west coast of Greenland and Canada; - e) defined routes of short stage lengths where aircraft equipped with normal short-range navigation equipment can meet the NAT HLA track-keeping criteria as follows: - G3- VALDI MY (Myggenes) ING KFV - G11 PEMOS MY (Myggenes)
+- d) routes between Iceland and Constable Pynt on the east coast of Greenland and between Kook Islands on the west coast of Greenland and Canada; - e) defined routes of short stage lengths where aircraft equipped with normal short-range navigation equipment can meet the NAT HLA track-keeping criteria as follows: - G3- VALDI MY (Myggenes) ING KFV - G11 PEMOS MY (Myggenes)

-State approval for NAT HLA approval is required for operations on G3 and G11.
+NAT HLA approval is required for operations on G3 and G11.

-- Note 1: routes/routings identified with an asterisk in sub paragraphs (a), (b), (c) and (d) above may be flight planned and flown by approved aircraft equipped with normal short-range navigation equipment (VOR, DME, ADF) and at least one approved fully operational LRNS. - Note 2: routes T9 and T290 may be flight planned and flown by approved aircraft equipped with and operating ADS-B (1090 Mhz ADS-B 'out' capability), VHF and capable of RNP2 (Continental).
+- Note 1: \routes/routings identified with an asterisk in sub paragraphs (a), (b) and (c) above may be flight planned and flown by approved aircraft equipped with normal short-range navigation equipment (VOR, DME, ADF) and at least one approved fully operational LRNS. - Note 2: #routes T9 and T290 may be flight planned and flown by approved aircraft equipped with and operating ADS-B (1090 MHz ADS-B 'out' capability), VHF and capable of RNP 2 (Continental).